History of Pleasant Grove's Mining Disaster

 Men told of stepping into slight niches and blocking themselves in with their own clothing to escape the gas.
 The rescue of the men trapped inside continued all night with family standing as close to the mine as allowed.
 Mothers, wives, and children watching as one by one a man would struggle to the top and exit the mine.
 They would gather the miner close and hurry home relieved that their little family had been spared the fate of the families of those 89 that never made it out.

-The news reported the next day that the vigil went on all night with men struggling to exit the mouth of the mine.
+The associated Press reported the next day that the vigil went on all night with men struggling to exit the mouth of the mine.
 Some men appeared leading the wounded out with them.
 Some of the men that eventually were found dead had gone back to help others.
 This was a community in every sense of the word and everyone felt the effects of that day.
 These men were family, friends, and co-workers and they were heroes going through a nightmare of unfathomable proportions.

 Most of the ones that died are buried in the small Pleasant Grove cemetery.
 The cemetery that is right outside the entrance to the #3 mine.
 The cemetery is located directly across the street from the Pleasant Grove Methodist Church.
 Tombstones that state that men like B.T.
-Dobbs a thirty three year old man were killed in the Woodward Iron Company’s #3-coalmine explosion November 22, 1922.
+Dobbs a thirty-three-year-old man were killed in the Woodward Iron Company’s #3-coalmine explosion November 22, 1922.

-Twenty one year old Hershell Warnick and Tom C. Warnick, his thirty eight year old brother both were lost that day.
+Twenty-one-year-old Hershell Warnick and Tom C. Warnick, his thirty-eight-year-old brother both were lost that day.

-Young men like Hugh Connell who was just twenty-four and men like fifty eight year old D. A. Buzbee all left families grieving their loss.
+Young men like Hugh Connell who was just twenty-four and men like fifty-eight-year-old D. A. Buzbee all left families grieving their loss.

-Their tombstones stand as silent tribute to the 89 men, marking the most tragic day in the history of one small farming community in Alabama.
+Their tombstones stand as a silent tribute to the 89 men, marking the most tragic day in the history of one small farming community in Alabama.